nolanlawson/dotjs-2016/readme.md

 ???

+Now, I've made some statements about how the web platform is trying to catch up with native.

-Some people bristle at this idea.
+Some folks in the web community bristle at this idea.
 "The web shouldn't just try to imitate native."

 They worry that the web is going to lose some fundamental webbiness by borrowing from other platforms.
 But it's always been this way.